Articles: Homeschool Stories and Discussion

 Collective Experiences

 Society is defined partly by the fact that its member share “common traditions, institutions, and collective activities and interests”.
 Participating in these things gives people common experiences with others in their society beyond their family or even their friend and neighbors.
 It allows them to “acquire the values, habits, and attitudes of a society”, a core part of being socialized.
-To comprehend this part of socialization is to realize the true significance of homeschooling.
-For children, school is not just a means to the end of learning academic skills it is one of the shared institutions of society.
+For children, school is not just a means to the end of learning academic skills it can be considered one of the shared institutions of society.
 As Introduction to Sociology puts it:

 Students are not in school only to study math, reading, science, and other subjects—the manifest function of this system.
 Schools also serve a latent function in society by socializing children into behaviors like practicing teamwork, following a schedule, and using textbooks.
 School and classroom rituals, led by teachers serving as role models and leaders, regularly reinforce what society expects from children.

 Every society is flawed, and homeschooling can be an escape from prejudice and negative peer influence.
-However, parents should consider that for better or worse, being homeschooled will affect their child’s socialization.
-Young people do not need to accept social injustice, but they do need to learn to function in society.
-Not having the foundation of a near-universal shared experience could also potentially make social interactions, the second definition of socialization, more difficult.
-This will be discussed in more detail in the next installment of this article series.
-Thank you for reading the first one.
+However, while young people do not need to accept social injustice, they do need to learn to function in society.
+This is why it is critical for homeschoolers to partake in community outside their home and family.
+They need activities that expose them to different parts of society and allow for learning social norms and sharing in common cultural experiences.
+This includes many types of social interactions and interpersonal relationships.
+Social interactions with other individuals will be discussed in more detail in the next installment of this article series.
+Thank you for reading the first one!

 • A Homeschool Book Award